 Additionally, keeping track of navigational bounce rates and return rates will help you build a more solid picture of how engaged your audience is—this can be done using free tools like Google Analytics.

-To help publishers monetize highly engaging content, Sovrn created Viewable Engagement Time Reload (VET Reload).
-VET Reload proactively understands when an ad is in view and then counts the amount of engagement time the ad receives.
+To help publishers monetize highly engaging content, Sovrn created Viewable Engagement Time Reload (Signal Reload).
+Signal Reload proactively understands when an ad is in view and then counts the amount of engagement time the ad receives.
 After 25-30 seconds, publishers have the ability to reload their ad unit, thereby legitimately increasing the amount of highly valuable, viewable and engaged inventory available to advertisers.

-To find out more about VET, check out this blog or our Community article on Viewability and Engagement for better Optimization
+To find out more about Signal, check out this blog or our Community article on Viewability and Engagement for better Optimization